-Whether you're interiors obsessed or just want to create some sort of cozy space that doesn't feel like a badly decorated dorm room/bachelor pad/hovel, trying to paint a word picture of what you want your together home to look like can be a tough task.
-Which is precisely why you need to show actual pictures—even if aspirational—so that your boo can clearly see what you're envisioning.
-So to help you in your long and inevitably challenging journey (unless you are perfectly suited with a partner who has the exact same taste as you, in which case, we are jealous) to outfit your house or apartment, we've rounded up some of our favorite interior designers we follow on Instagram for some truly gorgeous inspo.
+Whether you're interiors-obsessed or just want to create some sort of cozy space that doesn't feel like a badly decorated dorm room/bachelor pad/hovel, trying to paint a word picture of what you want your together home to look like can be a tough task.
+This is precisely why you need to show actual pictures—even if aspirational—so that your partner can clearly see what you're envisioning.
+So to help you in your long and inevitably challenging journey (unless you are perfectly suited with a partner who has the exact same taste as you, in which case, we are jealous) to outfit your house or apartment, we've rounded up some of our favorite interior designers we follow on Instagram for some truly gorgeous inspiration.

-We first started following Orlando Soria's journey when he was working with another of our fav designers, Emily Henderson.
-Since then, he's broken off onto his own and we have loved following his journey—not just because he designs beautiful (while still being attainable and fun) spaces, but his unique writing voice carries through in his posts, and always gives us a chuckle.
+We first started following Orlando Soria's journey when he was working with another of our favorite designers, Emily Henderson.
+Since then, he's broken off onto his own and we have loved following his journey—not just because he designs beautiful (while still being attainable and fun) spaces, but his unique writing voice carries through in his posts and always gives us a chuckle.

 Park and Oak Design

 Calm.
 That's how we feel when we scroll through Park and Oak's feed.
-Renee DiSanto and Christina Samatas design spaces that feel rich and cozy and seem to play with neutrals in a way that feels fresh and new.
-Plus, they seem to create the best little vignettes that make use want to jump in the picture and cozy up next to that fireplace/in that perfectly rumpled linen draped bed/sipping wine in that amazing bath.
+Renee DiSanto and Christina Samatas design spaces that feel rich, cozy, and seem to play with neutrals in a way that feels fresh and new.
+Plus, they seem to create the best little vignettes that make us want to jump in the picture and cozy up next to that fireplace/in that perfectly rumpled linen draped bed/sipping wine in that amazing bath.